Triptorelin (Decapeptyl® or Gonapeptyl®)

 Triptorelin is also known as Decapeptyl® or Gonapeptyl®.
 It is used to treat prostate cancer.

-Triptorelin is a hormonal therapy drug used to treat prostate cancer.
-It can be given alone or with other types of treatment.
+Triptorelin (Decapeptyl® or Gonapeptyl®) is a hormonal therapy drug used to treat prostate cancer.
+It can be given alone, or with radiotherapy or surgery.
 It is best to read this information with our general information about hormonal therapies and the type of cancer you have.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-The two types of triptorelin are Decapeptyl® and Gonapeptyl®.
+There are 2 types of triptorelin.
+They are Decapeptyl® and Gonapeptyl®.
 Both can be given by your practice nurse at your GP surgery.
 If you are not able to visit the GP surgery, a district nurse can give you it at home.

 Decapeptyl® is given as an injection into a muscle (intramuscular).
-It can be given as a monthly injection or as a longer-acting injection every 3 to 6 months.
+It can be given every 28 days (4 weeks), or as a longer-acting injection every 3 or 6 months.

-Gonapeptyl® is given as a monthly injection under the skin (subcutaneously) or into a muscle (intramuscular).
+Gonapeptyl® is given as an injection under the skin (subcutaneously) or into a muscle (intramuscular).
+It is given every 28 days (4 weeks).

-Your doctor or nurse will talk to you about your treatment plan.
+Your nurse or doctor will talk to you about your treatment plan.

 You may have some pain, swelling, redness or a darker colour around the area that was injected.
 Let your doctor know if this happens.
 They may be able to prescribe painkillers to help.